nmsalvatore/sage/README.md

 sage timer potato                   # runs 55 minute timer because it was updated above
 ```

-To view all of your custom timers, use `sage timers`.
+To view all of your custom timers, use `sage timer list`.

-To delete a custom timer, use `sage timers --delete <custom_name>`.
+To delete a custom timer, use `sage timer delete <timer_name>`.
 If
-I wanted to delete `potato` for instance, I'd use `sage timers --delete
+I wanted to delete `potato` for instance, I'd use `sage timer delete
 potato`.

 ### `sage stopwatch` - TODO